On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Exploring DTs in UAVs: Simulation, Safety, and Beyond

-Finally, Cao \textit{et al.}\cite{cao2025uav} introduces a scalable cooperative target search algorithm that leverages multi-agent RL and a multi-head attention mechanism to enhance decision-making efficiency.
+Finally, Cao \textit{et al.}\cite{cao2025uav} introduced a scalable cooperative target search algorithm that leverages multi-agent RL and a multi-head attention mechanism to enhance decision-making efficiency.
 Each agent utilizes a graph-based observation space and an environmental cognition map to optimize target search rate, area coverage, and safety.
-A DT-driven training framework, "twin training, decentralized execution, and continuous evolution," addresses the sim-to-real gap by deploying MADRL-trained policies into real-world UAV swarms for coordinated signal source search.
-Additionally, a DT-enabled validation system integrates real UAV flight control, communication network simulations, and a 3D physics engine, with physical experiments demonstrating the system's scalability and robustness across varying UAV numbers and mission area sizes.
+A DT-driven training framework, "twin training, decentralized execution, and continuous evolution," addresses the sim-to-real gap by deploying multi-agent DRL-trained policies to real-world UAV swarms for coordinated signal source search.
+Additionally, a DT-enabled validation system integrates real UAV flight control, communication network simulations, and a 3D physics engine, with physical experiments demonstrating the system's scalability and robustness across varying numbers of UAVs and mission area sizes.
 Table~\ref{tab20} summarizes the above findings.
+Table \ref{tab:DT_DRL_comparison} presents a comparative summary of the most representative studies that integrate DT technology with DRL for UAV applications.
+Collectively, these works illustrate how DT environments are being used to simulate flight conditions, generate training data, and accelerate policy learning for tasks such as path planning, swarm coordination, and resource optimization.
+As reflected in the table, the field has matured in DT model design and DRL algorithm selection, but it still requires deeper quantitative evaluation—particularly regarding computational cost, latency, and simulation-to-reality performance, to enable reliable deployment of DT-empowered UAV systems.

+Multi-agent DRL frameworks, such as those in \cite{10045049} and \cite{cao2025uav}, use centralized training and decentralized execution architectures, enabling improved decision-making and target search efficiency.
+However, they introduce significant computational complexity and require centralized DT environments, which may not scale efficiently to real-world distributed systems.
+Hierarchical and attention-based models \cite{zhou2024hierarchical} enhance sensing accuracy and resource management.
+Genetic and DQN-based hybrid methods \cite{10089851} achieve adaptive reassignment but struggle with convergence stability under dynamic task loads.
+Table \ref{tab:sim2real_taxonomy} provides a taxonomy of sim-to-real transfer mechanisms.